September calls and draws a close to our holiday antics. Bags are packed, lunch boxes are filled and a new pencil case is at the ready.

 How can I protect and treat my child if there is an outbreak of head lice at school?

 Keep your child’s hair tied back, clean and encourage regular brushing.
 Check your child for head lice weekly and take note of any itching.
 Itching is usually worse around the ears and nape of the neck.

 Encourage children not to share clothes/hair brushes/hair bands or lie on school carpets or floors.
-Nit combs are available from pharmacies that allow you look to more closely for head lice and their eggs (nits).
+Nit combs are available from pharmacies that allow you to look to more closely for head lice and their eggs (nits).
 Head lice appear as small black insects, whilst nits look like dandruff on the hair shaft but will not come away freely when manipulated.

 If your child has head lice, contact your local pharmacist or family doctor for appropriate treatment.
 You will also need to wash all hair accessories/combs/clothes/hats and bed sheets in water above 30 degrees.
-Eggs can hatch up to 2 weeks later, so the same items would need to be re-washed.
+Eggs can hatch up to 2 weeks later so the same items would need to be re-washed.

 What regular health checks should we insist on for our children?

 Whilst your child is under 12, it is worth taking your child at least every year to the GP to check your child’s height, weight and discuss how they are progressing in school and socially at home.
 If there are any concerns, your doctor will invite you back more regularly to see them.